- It is common to find people being subtly dismissed by salespeople, waiters or others in the service industry for having poor etiquette or manners.

 - Dinner guests should not open their mouth or talk when eating, and should gently wipe their mouth after taking a drink.

-- When someone finishes their meal, the fork and knife are placed side by side on the plate on the right.
+- When someone finishes their meal, the fork and knife are placed side by side on the plate on the right or in the centre of the plate.

 - At a restaurant, guests are generally not expected to share the bill.

-- Meals comprise different courses.
+- Meals comprise different courses, typically an entre, main, some cheese, and dessert.
 The French take their time eating each course of their meal.

 - It is generally frowned upon to leave food on a plate, particularly when in someone’s home.
 Each course of a meal tends to take time to make.
 Thus, one shows appreciation for the efforts of the person cooking through the enjoyment and completion of the meal.